 Here you will find an overview of your options, key considerations, and resources to help you navigate a move back to Canada while keeping a close relationship to your existing employer.
-This resource also includes options for setting up your work arrangements if your employer doesn't want to keep you as a full employee (or legally cannot) while you are not in their country.
+This resource also includes options for setting up your work arrangements if your employer doesn't want to (or legally can't) keep you on as a full employee while you are not in their country.

-Or maybe you don't want to continue to be a full employee but instead are ready to be more independent but continue to offer services to your past employer and/or to other clients.
+Or maybe you don't want to be a full employee any longer but instead are ready to be more independent while continuing to offer services to your past employer and/or to other clients.
 This resource is also for you!

 Moving back to Canada has traditionally come with the need to find a new job or career for most returnees.
 In recent years I have asked many of my clients this question when we come to the topic of jobs and careers in Canada: